-This is actually a follow-on piece to FTW.
+This is a follow-on piece to my earlier FTW.

 It was a little after three in the afternoon.
 Sam, the lead zoologist, was enthralling a group of children with his extensive knowledge of goats.
 Karl was looking on, making sure everything was running smoothly.

 “Yes,” he began, turning, but stopped when he saw the short, stocky, coloured man who was wearing black jeans, a green-striped shirt with a wide collar and carrying a small, brown paper bag.
 His sneakers were worn and stained.

 “How can I help you?”
 He tried to de-emphasise the ‘h’ but he couldn’t help his thick, Hispanic accent coming through the nerves.